Aman2244-hub/ducss-site-old/README.md

 Website of the Dublin University Computer Science Society.
 This site is built with Mezzanine, which is a Python Django blog system.

+### About

+Mezzanine is a Content Management System written in Python using the Django framework.
+It was initially developed by Stephen McDonald in 2010, then formally released for use in 2012.
+McDonald wrote in a blog post that reception to Mezzanine was mostly positive, with the most notable feedback coming from GitHub users

 Development
 ===============